Adventure is based on Attitude

 In order to make work an adventure, be driven.
 Adventurers keep their eyes on a prize.
 Notice I didn’t say “the” prize.
 This is because, while we may begin with a clearly defined goal, circumstances and priorities may shift along the way, and our ultimate goals may shift along with them.
 You may start down the path of adventure and discover that your team is capable of more than you ever imagined.
 In that case, don’t be afraid to move those goal posts further down the past and shoot for the stars!
 You and your team may go farther than you ever imagined possible.

 In order to make work an adventure, be indomitable.
 Adventurers are bold, courageous and persistent!
 Getting knocked down isn’t bad.
 Not getting back up is the bad thing.
 There are always challenges to face, but if you face them with an indomitable attitude your odds of success increase drastically.
 Babe Ruth said, “You just can’t beat a person who doesn’t give up.”
 Committing 100% to being indomitable through those challenges will help increase your momentum, as well as make your team mates more confident.
 This in turn will increase the probability of your success will increase as well.

-These are the core principles we strive to live out in our everyday adventures as we endeavor to build cohesive and exceptional teams in the digital marketing and emerging technology world.
+These are the core principles we strive to live out in our everyday adventures as we endeavor to build cohesive and exceptional teams in the digital first world.
 We hope they bring some value to your everyday endeavors as well.
 Have some adventure principles of your own?
 We would love to hear about them!
 Check out our Thought Leadership articles to learn more, or contact us to discuss your toughest hiring challenges.